josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 console.log(josh, josh_two); // both have color: red
 // This invisible mutation leads to unintended side effects!

-// That's why we create a new object every time, like this: const josh = {name: "josh", color: "blue"};
+// So instead we create a new object every time, like this: const josh = {name: "josh", color: "blue"};
 const josh_two = {...josh, color: "red"};

 console.log(josh, josh_two); // different colors
 ```

-Because of the way we copied with =, obj and obj_two are pointers to the same object!!
-Equals assign does not create a new object.
-Be very with this and be aware of what’s going on.

 ## Immutability
 In order to keep state changes and their effects throughtout the application **predictable**, we follow the convention of **immutable state**, creating an entirely new object with every state change.
 Note how the spread operator `...` helps streamline the syntax for this.
 Objects in JavaScript are mutable by nature, so we cannot rely on a language feature like `const`.
 Instead, we enforce immutability as a pattern in the way we write our code.